Worship (Old English weorth scipe) – worthiness, acknowledging worth

 As Unitarian Universalists, we also believe that each person is on a unique spiritual journey.
 Two more principles of Unitarian Universalism are the acceptance of one another and encouragement to spiritual growth in our congregation, along with a free and responsible search for truth and meaning.
 We encourage individual spiritual exploration, small group activities for specific interests, and worshiping together as a congregation.

-Our minister, the Rev. Peter Connolly, is usually in the pulpit three times a month, and guest speakers or church members speak on the other Sundays.
+We are currently a lay-led congregation, and the weekly message is presented by guest ministers and speakers or church members.
 Our main service generally follows a traditional Protestant format with hymns, readings from inspirational texts, and a sermon.
 (Archived sermons are available.)
-We hold special services at Thanksgiving, the Winter Solstice, and Christmastime.
+We often hold special services during the winter holiday season.

-The children join us at the beginning of the service for the traditional Lighting of the Chalice and the reading of the covenant, then usually go to their religious education classes, though for the UU Festivals for All Ages, the children stay for the entire service.
+The children join us at the beginning of the service for the traditional Lighting of the Chalice and offertory, then usually go to their own religious exploration, though for the UU Festivals for All Ages, the children stay for the entire service.
+Nursery care is provided for the entire length of the service.